Mobility Study for the Angus Sector in Rosemont-La Petite-Patrie

 Analysis of the current situation and identification of issues

-Starting in the fall of 2022, the Intervia team identified 17 intersections and 6 street sections in the area for data collection and field surveys.
-A virtual twin was then mounted in microsimulation software, to allow a quantifiable analysis of the traffic conditions in the area.
-This was part of the detailed characterization of the current situation of the road, active transportation, and public transit networks.
-In so doing, many issues were identified, some geometric, and others related to traffic and space sharing between the various modes of transport.
+Beginning in fall 2022, Intervia’s team targeted 17 intersections and 6 street segments in the area for data collection and field surveys.
+A digital twin was then built in microsimulation software to quantitatively analyze local traffic conditions.
+This work formed part of a detailed characterization of the current state of the road network, the active transportation network, and the public transit network.
+In doing so, numerous issues were identified, some geometric in nature, others related to traffic operations and the allocation of space among different transportation modes.

 Street infrastructure concepts and recommendations

-To address these issues, the Intervia team proposed street infrastructure concepts that met four mobility appeasement goals: revamping active transportation to reduce road traffic, making travel safer through street infrastructure as enshrined in the City of Montreal's Vision Zero, reducing the attractiveness of residential streets to transit traffic, and mitigating parking issues.
-In this light, each proposal was accompanied by three criteria: the scope of the modification, the duration of the measure, and the anticipated cost.
-This enabled the borough to make an informed decision in selecting the most optimal scenarios and concepts.
+To address these issues, Intervia developed design concepts aligned with four traffic-calming objectives: enhancing active transportation to reduce vehicular volumes; improving safety through measures consistent with the City of Montréal’s Vision Zero; reducing the attractiveness of residential streets to cut-through traffic; and mitigating parking pressures.
+Each proposal was accompanied by three decision criteria: the scale of the change, the expected implementation timeline, and the anticipated cost, enabling the borough to select optimal scenarios and concepts with a clear view of trade-offs.